4Mustafa/SezzleCalculator/README.md

 ## Description

-_Duration: 3 days_
-Server Side Calculator is a calculator application where users can use simple math such as addition, subtraction, multiplication and division, all equasions are held in a server.
+SSezzle Calculator is a calculator application where users can use simple math such as addition, subtraction, multiplication and division, all equasions are held in a server.

 ## Prerequisites